 Module specific requirements

 This is a practice-based course for professionals working in the sector.
-Therefore it is expected that your role will bring you into contact with victims/survivors of modern slavery and human trafficking.
-You will need to have been in your role for 6 months and provide a reference from your line managers to support your application.
+Therefore, it is expected that your role will bring you into contact with victims/survivors of modern slavery and human trafficking.
+You will need to have been in your role for six months and provide a reference from your line manager to support your application.

 A minimum 2:2 honours degree (or equivalent) in arts, humanities or social sciences.
 Undergraduate degrees in other disciplines may be considered